 Click on the save options.
 That’s it.

-From now onwards, every time you publish a post, SEO Image Optimizer will automatically insert an alt text in each of the images you add in your post.
+From now onwards, every time you publish a post, SEO Image Optimizer will automatically insert an alt text in each of the images you add to your post.

 The best part, this plugin will also compress your images without reducing their quality hence making your overall site more SEO optimized.
 Always remember to name your images/pictures precisely what they are about.